Filip Maric

 Motion planning is one of key challenges in robotics today.
-When determining how a robot should perform a task, both environmental and performance factors should be considered.
-For example, obstacles in the environment should be avoided in order to prevent collision, while also taking into account sensor measurement uncertainty and energy consumption restrictions.
-Currently, there are many different methods of approaching this problem, ranging from classical optimization to deep learning.
+When determining how a robot should perform a task, environmental and safety factors should be considered.
+For example, obstacles in the environment should be avoided, while also taking into account sensor measurement uncertainty and possible energy restrictions.
+Currently, there are many different ways of approaching this problem, ranging from classical optimization to deep learning.
+Filip developed motion planning algorithms with a focus on manipulators.
+He worked as a member of STARS and with the LAMoR group at the University of Zagreb.

 Manipulability Optimization for Manipulator Motion